+BARRING

-BARRING Some extensions may be programmed so that you can prevent their making calls between themselves.
+Some extensions may be programmed so that you can prevent their making calls between themselves.
 To operate this facility you press the BARRING key.
 To remove the restriction, press the key again.
 Whilst Barring is in operation, the key light and the CALL BLOCK light glow.

+AUTO WAKE-UP

-- AUTO WAKE-UP To set an automatic alarm call, press and hold down AUTO WAKE-UP key then dial the number of the extension requiring the alarm call.
+To set an automatic alarm call, press and hold down AUTO WAKE-UP key then dial the number of the extension requiring the alarm call.
 The time already set will appear on the CALL STATUS display, or if no time is set, dashes.
 If you wish to change the time, dial in the time required in 24 hour notation.
-If you wish to cancel the call, dial 9999. - INTRUDE This key lets you interrupt a busy extension.
+If you wish to cancel the call, dial 9999.

+INTRUDE

+This key lets you interrupt a busy extension.
 All parties hear a burst of intrusion tone when the key is first pressed, and then every 6 seconds whilst the key is held down.
+If you are barred from intruding, you will hear Number calls, all calls waiting and all future calls, which are assigned to Night Service Dial

+Unobtainable tone.

+If you press OVERFLOW, whilst handling OVERFLOW

+Answer, will ring the night bell

+immediately.

-If you are barred from intruding, you will hear Number Unobtainable tone. - OVERFLOW If you press OVERFLOW, whilst handling calls, all calls waiting and all future calls, which are assigned to Night Service Dial Answer, will ring the night bell immediately. - EXT.
-METR You can examine the number of call units used by a particular extension by pressing this key and dialling the extension number.
-The extension number appears on the left of the CALL STATUS display, while the number of call units accumulated is shown on the right. - PAGE Holding this key down lets you access the paging equipment (if fitted).
+You can examine the number of call units EXT.
+METR

+used by a particular extension by pressing this key and dialling the extension number.
+The extension number appears on the left of the CALL STATUS display, while the number of call units accumulated is shown on the right.

+PAGE

+Holding this key down lets you access the paging equipment (if fitted).

 Console paging, using the page key, overrides any other user of the paging equipment.

-INTRUDE, EXT METR and PAGE are among the keys provided.
+INTRUDE, EXT.
+METR and PAGE are among the keys provided with KINSMAN in its default condition.
 BARRING, AUTO WAKE-UP and OVERFLOW can be provided by simple program change.